Jimbly/LD43-slime-laboratory/README.md

 * Didn't realize could drag from beakers to pets, pets to orders, pets to spikes

 TODO:
-* Separate seeded random for orders for consistency / high scores
 * Potion order requirements are a bit high too quickly?
 Especially Pure of 16!
   * 10 of each (5 turns minimum) is probably a more reasonable max
 * High scores